A 90-year-old man spent $10,000 on ads complaining about slow Internet. He got AT&T’s attention.

 But it turned out that an ad in a national paper made a difference.
 The very next morning, Epstein said, he was eating lunch when two men in blue uniforms showed up at his door to start the needed installations.

 Epstein said he hopes the newly expanded fiber optic cable makes it easier to connect his neighbors as well.
-He said he tried to drive that point home when AT&T’s CEO called, promising “a million thanks yous” if they get the faster service, too.
+He said he tried to drive that point home when AT&T’s chief executive called, promising “a million thanks yous” if they get the faster service, too.

 He is aware of the criticisms: Why not give his $10,000 to the poor?
-Why not try to get the company’s attention for free on social media?
+Why not try to get the company’s attention free on social media?
 But he says he would rather be criticized than ignored.

 His wife, Anne Epstein, 77, said she “rolled her eyes” at a draft of her husband’s ad and corrected the grammar but did not oppose the plan.
-She said she is an avid fan of the steamy historical drama “Outlander” — which the couple plans to stream tonight with their speedy service.
+She said she is an avid fan of the steamy historical drama “Outlander,” which the couple plans to stream tonight with their speedy service.

 “If you’re a woman of any age between teens or tweens and 90 who is still breathing, it’s worth a watch,” she said.